-Sections in a community pharmacy include Prescription drugs, OTC (over-the-counter medications), Cosmetics, and Pharmacy preparation are kept.
+Sections in a community pharmacy include prescription drugs, OTC (over-the-counter medications), cosmetics, and pharmacy preparation are kept.
 There are also consulting rooms, and a Poison section (for controlled medications).
 This poison section is not visible and accessible to patients.
-A community pharmacy should have other staff such as pharmacy technicians, accountants, sales assistants, cashiers, and cleaners.
+A community pharmacy should have other staff, such as pharmacy technicians, accountants, sales assistants, cashiers, and cleaners.

 Community Pharmacy is supposed to offer quality service delivery to patients.
-The International Pharmaceutical Federation, FIP in 2005 developed the Quality Care Standards for community pharmacy practice, and also the Good Pharmacy Practice guide.
+The International Pharmaceutical Federation, FIP, in 2005 developed the Quality Care Standards for community pharmacy practice, and also the Good Pharmacy Practice guide.

 However, in countries mostly in Asia and Africa, some community pharmacies have been guilty of dispensing prescription drugs such as drugs for chronic conditions, antibiotics, oral contraceptives without a prescription.
 In Nigeria, the Pharmacists Council of Nigeria, the Pharmaceutical Society of Nigeria, and the Association of Community Pharmacists of Nigeria are the major players in ensuring good community pharmacy practice.

 A community pharmacist can work as a Pharmacy Manager, Superintendent Pharmacist, or part-time as a Locum Pharmacist.
-In our previous post, we explained the key difference between a Superintendent Pharmacist and a Pharmacy Director
+In our previous post, we explained the key difference between a Superintendent Pharmacist and a Pharmacy Director.

 Duties of a Community Pharmacist

-According to the FIP guide, the four major competence of a community pharmacist is to Prescribe, Dispense, Administer, and Review.
+According to the FIP guide, the four major competences of a community pharmacist is to Prescribe, Dispense, Administer, and Review.
 However, pharmacists are not permitted to prescribe medications in some countries.
 Some duties of a community pharmacist are: